Retiring in 2020!

 The stretch IRA is no more.
 Instead: Compare to a 10-year forced distribution to the Stretch IRA?

 Most will be considering Roth conversions to combat the loss of the Stretch IRA.

 Retire in 2020!
 It is a fine time to retire during a pandemic if you have a plan.

 RICP has a list of risks which discussed above.
 Does your plan mitigate these risks?

 Your plan will be wrong, of course, but at least with a plan you can adjust rather than react.

 Since I have been paying attention to retirement income planning, there has been a subtle shift in what it means to retire.
 Traditional retirement has moved from a stodgy, old philosophy to one of Financial Independence.
 Trust me, this is not the FIRE movement, but FI informs traditional retirement income planning.

 What is retirement, truly, if not Financial Independence, where your non-work income replaces your working income?

-Retire during a Covid-19 pandemic!
+Retire in 2020!
 Have a plan that mitigates known risks.